CERTCC/Vultron/docs/topics/other_uses/roles_influence.md

 ## Coordinators

-Coordinators have been characterized as seeking to balance the social good across both vendors and system owners [@arora2008optimal].
-This implies that they are likely interested in the union of the vendors' and system owners' preferences.
+Coordinators have been characterized as seeking to balance the social good across both vendors and system owners
+(See for example [Optimal Policy for Software Vulnerability Disclosure](https://www.jstor.org/stable/20122417) by Arora, Telang, and Xu).
+Thisimplies that they are likely interested in the union of the vendors' and system owners' preferences.
 In other words, coordinators want the full set of desiderata ($\mathbb{D}_c = \mathbb{D}$).